The epic list of church volunteer opportunities

 Holidays & special events

 Holidays and special events are essential to the church calendar.
-Volunteer activities around these events can provide one-time or short-term volunteer opportunities that often require several people.
+Volunteer activities around these events can provide one-time or short-term church volunteering opportunities that often require several people.

 Some holiday and special events ideas include: